MandaStrong01/2025Studio/HOW_TO_USE.md

 ### Tips for Better AI Generation
 - Be specific and detailed in your prompts
 - Include style, lighting, mood, and composition details
-- Use reference files to guide the AI's output
+- Upload multiple reference files to guide the AI's output from different angles
+- Mix reference images and videos for better context
 - Experiment with different styles and quality settings
 - Save your favorite prompts for reuse